 Murphy, Daniel (2012) “Cross-boundary Resource Use and the Franchise State in Rural Mongolia”.
 Mongolians after Socialism (Editors, Bruce Knauft, Richard Taupier, and L. Purevjav).
 Admon Publishing.

-Murphy, Daniel (in revision) “Mobility and the Moral Economy of Corruption in Neoliberal Mongolia”.
+Murphy, Daniel (accepted) “Mobility and the Moral Economy of Corruption in Neoliberal Mongolia”.
+Nomadic Peoples

 Murphy, Daniel. (in review).
 “Disastrous Affects: Property and Risk in Mongolian Pastoralism”.

 Murphy, Daniel (in preparation).
 Disaster, Risk, and Community Economies: Drivers and Implications of Pastoral Diversity in Mongolia